 What is NSLI-Y?

 NSLI-Y stands for National Security Language Initiative for Youth.
 It’s a merit-based full scholarship from the US State Department that sends American high school students abroad for a summer or year for intensive language study.
-(The acronym is often pronounced “niss-lee” or “niss-lee-why” to save the trouble of spelling it out every time!)
+In 2019, NSLI-Y also launched a virtual program.
+This page will focus on the NSLI-Y’s study abroad programs, so if you’re interested in more information about the virtual program, check out this site.
+(The acronym NSLI-Y is often pronounced “niss-lee” or “niss-lee-why” to save the trouble of spelling it out every time!)

 Where does NSLI-Y send students?
 Which languages can you study?